litil/frontend-test-react/README.md

 ## TODO

 A few things are missing or could be improved:
-- Continuous Integration
-- Deploy the application (AWS S3)
-- Setup styleguidist to build a stand alone components documentation app
+- Setup styleguidist to build a stand alone components documentation app.
+- Write a deployment script and use it at the end of the continuous integration pipeline.